gdinn/firebase-ionic-starter/README.md

 On the day of this tutorial I am using angularfire2@5.1.0 and firebase@5.5.9

 To start doing the acess interface I suggest create a folder called services under the src folder.
 Then, create a file called hello-world.service.ts.
 In this file you'll find all the methods used to register an user, login and save some data.

+The implementation of theses methods can bee seen on the referred file.